Hyrozdmr/fridge-wizard/README.md

 While the servers are running, navigate to http://localhost:3000/ to begin using Fridge Hero.

 ### Running tests
 A suite of backend tests are included with Fridge Hero.
-All tests files are in fridge-hero/backed/tests/
+All tests files are in `fridge-hero/backed/tests/` and use Python's unittest library to perform tests.

 To run all tests, `cd` to `fridge-hero/backend`.
 In the CLI, execute `python -m unittest discover -s -v tests -p '*_test.py'`.